rune-labs/runeq-python/docs/pages/quickstart.rst

 Fetch Timeseries Data
 *********************

-To start, fetch a :class:`~runeq.resources.stream_metadata.StreamMetadataSet` representing a particular patient's stream data.
-If you're interested in a more specific set of streams, :class:`~runeq.resources.stream_metadata.get_patient_stream_metadata` accepts additional filters.
+Use :class:`~runeq.resources.stream_metadata.get_patient_stream_metadata` to get a :class:`~runeq.resources.stream_metadata.StreamMetadataSet` with details about a particular patient's data.
+If you're interested in a more specific set of streams, the function accepts additional filters.

 .. code-block:: python